Under Colorado law, mortgage fraud is a type of theft involving

 - The loan officer.
 This individual works with the lender.
 He or she is the point of contact for anyone trying to get a loan from the lender that is related to the sale of real estate or mortgage.

 - The underwriter.
 This individual works with the lender.
 He or she decides whether to approve the borrower’s application for the mortgage loan.
-In making this decision, the underwriter considers factors like the borrower’s income, age, employment, credit score, and the appraised value of the property.
+In making this decision, the underwriter considers factors like the borrower’s income, age, employment, credit score, the appraised value of the property, and foreclosure risks.

 - The mortgage broker.
 Not to be confused with the loan officer, this is the person who connects people who need a mortgage with banks or other institutions who provide them.
 The mortgage broker makes a commission by connecting the two.